alabou/NMOS-MatroxOnly/NMOS With Status Reporting.md

 The value of a `*_counter` attribute is a non-negative integer value.

-The value of the `overall_message` attribute is a string describing the overall status of a SEnder or Receiver.
+The value of the `overall_message` attribute is a string describing the overall status of a Sender or Receiver.
 The length of the string SHOULD be kept to a minimum.

 > Note: A higher level standard is likely to impose a maximum length for such string in order to minimize the impact on the Registry at large scales.
 The per-domain optional messages of [BCP-008-01][] and [BCP-008-02][] are not part of the IS-04 binding to favor the smallest footprint.